SURE: Safe Uncertainty-Aware Robot-Environment Interaction using Trajectory Optimization: Case Studies

 \subsubsection{Cost and Constraints in the Nominal Formulation}

-Assuming that the ball mass is small relative to the effective mass of the robot arm, minimizing the impact can be approximated by minimizing the relative velocity between the ball and the end effector at contact.
-Additionally, we can assume that the impact does not significantly affect the robot trajectory.
-Let $\mathbf{x}=[\mathbf{q}^\top,\dot{\mathbf{q}}^\top]^\top$ denote the system state, the cost function of the nominal trajectory optimization problem comprises two terms:
+Assuming the ball mass is small relative to the robot’s effective mass, impact minimization can be approximated by minimizing the relative velocity between the ball and end effector at contact.
+We further assume that the impact does not significantly affect the robot trajectory.
+Let $\mathbf{x}=[\mathbf{q}^\top,\dot{\mathbf{q}}^\top]^\top$ denote the system state; the nominal TO cost consists of two terms:

 The first term penalizes the squared relative velocity between the ball and the end effector at the contact node $c$, where $\mathbf{v}_{\mathrm{ball},c}\in\mathbb{R}^3$ and $\mathbf{v}_{\mathrm{ee},c}\in\mathbb{R}^3$ denote their Cartesian velocities.
 The latter is given by $\mathbf{v}_{\mathrm{ee},c}=J_t(\mathbf{q}_c)\dot{\mathbf{q}}_c$, where $J_t(\mathbf{q}_i)\in\mathbb{R}^{3\times 6}$ denotes the translational Jacobian.
 The second term penalizes the accumulated joint accelerations to promote smooth motion, with $w_a$ denoting the corresponding weight.
-For all nodes except the last, we require
+For all nodes except the last, we require $\forall i \in [0,N-1]:$

-Here,~\eqref{eq:objectcatchtrajopt_dynamics}--\eqref{eq:objectcatchtrajopt_eulerintegration} enforce the manipulator dynamics and a forward-Euler state update.
-To ensure reliable catching, \eqref{eq:objectcatchtrajopt_orientation_constraint} enforces that the container bottom remains horizontal, and \eqref{eq:objectcatchtrajopt_distance_constraint} constrains the end-effector center to remain aligned with the ball's vertical trajectory. $\mathbf{p}_{\mathrm{ball},0}$ denotes the ball's initial position, and $(\cdot)_{xy}$ denotes projection onto the $x$-$y$ plane. $\mathbf{p}_{\mathrm{ee},i}$ and $\mathbf{R}_{\mathrm{ee},i}$ are the translational and rotational components of the end effector pose, respectively, computed via forward kinematics.
-Rather than enforcing \eqref{eq:objectcatchtrajopt_orientation_constraint} and \eqref{eq:objectcatchtrajopt_distance_constraint} to be exactly zero, we impose inequality tolerances with $\varepsilon=10^{-3}$, which improves numerical conditioning and accelerates convergence.
+Here,~\eqref{eq:dynamics_integration} enforces the manipulator dynamics and forward-Euler state update.
+To ensure reliable catching, \eqref{eq:objectcatchtrajopt} keeps the container horizontal, and constrains the end-effector center to remain aligned with the ball's vertical trajectory. $\mathbf{p}_{\mathrm{ball},0}$ denotes the ball's initial position, and $(\cdot)_{xy}$ denotes projection onto the $x$-$y$ plane. $\mathbf{p}_{\mathrm{ee},i}$ and $\mathbf{R}_{\mathrm{ee},i}$ are the translational and rotational components of the end effector pose, respectively, computed via forward kinematics ($\varepsilon=10^{-3}$).
 The guard condition is defined as the vertical separation between the ball and the end-effector bottom.
 Prior to contact, the ball must remain above the end effector:

 where $p_{(\cdot),z}$ denotes the $z$-component of position and $r_{\mathrm{ball}}$ is the ball radius.
 At contact, the guard becomes zero and the contact event is triggered:

 The ball is assumed to remain attached to the end effector after contact.
 The pre-impact ball kinematics are given by